V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 ## The Context

-The second Godot XR Game Jam is organized by the Godot XR Community is occuring on July 8th 2024 and the jam theme is: **Relaxation!**
+The second Godot XR Game Jam is organized by the Godot XR Community and is occurring on July 8th, 2024.
+The jam theme is: **Relaxation!**

 ## The Problem Statement